 So, the most recently dated Ottoman historic site in Bursa is, more or less, from that transitional time.
 Although by then, Bursa was already full of history because various sultans had already left their mark on the city, over the previous century.

-I first visited the Grand Mosque the day when I arrived to Bursa.
+I visited the Grand Mosque the day when I arrived to Bursa.
 I reached my hotel around 3pm, checked in and left my stuff.
 Then, I went out to explore the city.
 The Grand Mosque, in the city centre, is the focal point of every visit.
 In other words, when you are in Bursa’s historical area, you are always near the Grand Mosque.

 I mention this because you can hardly see anyone in these photos and perhaps you could get a wrong idea that the mosque is a quiet, peaceful place.
 On the contrary.
 The first time when I was there, it was completely packed.
 There were so many people everywhere, it was almost impossible to take one good photo.

 The following day, I woke up at 8pm and I was in the mosque already by 10am.
-It was almost empty at that time.
-I am glad that I have seen it both, busy and empty.
-Undoubtedly, its busy aspect reflects its immense religious importance, while during quiet times it is a tranquil place.
+It was almost empty.
+I am glad that I’ve seen it, both, busy and empty.
+Undoubtedly, its busy aspect reflects its immense religious importance, while during the quiet times, it’s a tranquil place.

 For me, the time that I spent in this architecturally sublime structure, surrounded by magnificent examples of the Islamic calligraphic art, was like meditation.
 Apparently, the Grand Mosque is the best place in the whole world to see calligraphic writings, considered to be one of the most important representations of Islamic art.